ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/mfi-non-delivery-report.md

 localization_priority: Normal
 ms.assetid:
 description: "Admins can learn about the non-delivery report in the mail flow dashboard in the Security & Compliance Center."
-ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Non-delivery report

-> [!NOTE]
-> The features described in this topic haven't been deployed to all Office 365 organizations, and are subject to change.

 The **Non-delivery report** shows the most-encountered error codes in non-delivery reports (also known as NDRs or bounce messages) for users in your organization.
 This report is intended to show the details of NDRs, so you can troubleshoot problems.